 I remember reading about people who have already done what I wanted to do.
 Reading about it gave me the confidence that “if they can do it, then I can do it too!”

-One can easily make a full-time income doing any of these projects.
-Some of the ones listed here still contribute to my bottom line one way or the other, by God’s Grace (I am not rich by any definition, but I do enjoy what I do – creative self-employment, if you may 🙂 ).
+Note: One can easily make a full-time income doing any of these projects.
+Some of the ones listed here still contribute to my bottom line one way or the other, by God’s Grace.

 So, in no specific order, here are the 15 projects you can start to make money…